A man in a suit working on a laptop at a desk with a brick archway in the background.

 Saffron: The Gold Standard of Farming

 Saffron, often called “red gold,” is one of the most profitable crops on Earth.
-Derived from the delicate stigmas of the saffron crocus flower, it’s a labor-intensive crop, which is exactly why it’s so useful.
+Derived from the delicate stigmas of the saffron crocus flower, it’s a labor-intensive crop, which is exactly why it’s so valuable.
 A single pound of saffron can sell for thousands of dollars.

 Why Saffron is Perfect for Small Farms